ecupaio/dcgffl/_posts/2022-02-11-quarterback-tryouts.md

 * **QB Tryout Option #1 - Saturday, February 12th at 1 PM at Edgewood Recreation Center turf field (300 Evarts St. NE, Washington, DC 20002)**
 * **QB Tryout Option #2 - Sunday, February 13th at 1 PM at Carter Barron Soccer Fields (1698 Kennedy St NW, Washington, DC 20011)**

-Registered prospective QBs are required to attend at least one of the tryouts.
-We expect to have much better weather conditions on Saturday so we recommend you join then if you are able!
+Registered prospective QBs are required to attend at least one of the tryouts.  **We expect to have much better weather conditions on Saturday (62 degrees and sunny!) so we recommend you join then if you are able!**

 Come prepared to demonstrate your ability to: